airflow-helm/charts/charts/airflow/README.md

 <summary>Show More</summary>
 <hr>

-The chart provides an optional Kubernetes Ingress resource, for accessing airflow-webserver and airflow-flower outside of the cluster.
+The chart provides the `ingress.*` values for deploying a Kubernetes Ingress to allow access to airflow outside the cluster.

-If you already have something hosted at the root of your domain, you might want to place airflow under a URL-prefix:
+Consider the situation where you already have something hosted at the root of your domain, you might want to place airflow under a URL-prefix:
 - http://example.com/airflow/
 - http://example.com/airflow/flower